Publication date: 31 October 2019. - Request notification when available

 Bernard Lietaer calls for three paradigm shifts - With specific actions by individuals and leaders

 With unsuitable means we half-heartedly try to repair the complicated clockwork of our world.
 This gets us nowhere.
-It won't get us out of the crisis.
+It won't get us out of the crisis, because it will not result in a sustainable world.

 The time has come to lead ourselves and our world through "three paradigm shifts".